KoslickiLab/DiversityOptimization/README.md

           tests/  # a collection of test for the various python components data/  # any required data for the python code
 ```

+This readme will be extended as work progresses.